ginguan/CoursePlatform/README.md

 # CoursePlatform
-This projet is developed as a online course platform, similar to Udemy
+This projet is developed as a online course platform using Django, similar to Udemy
 ## ⚡Features/apps
 - UserProfile
 - Course